offshore trading accounts have many advantages.

 However, you may be surprised to know that not everything offshore is bad.
 Offshore is simply a word which means a location outside of your home country.

-Offshore trading and offshore investment, when done legally, can actually be a great thing for wealth preservation and growth.
+Offshore trading accounts and offshore investment accounts, when done legally, can actually be a great thing for wealth preservation and growth.